 3. Format the SSD Drive using disk utility.

-After your SDD drive is plugged in you’ll need to power on your computer and use Disk Utility to format it – Mac OS Extended (Journaled):
+After your SDD drive is plugged in you’ll need to use Disk Utility to format it – Mac OS Extended (Journaled):

-4. Copy everything except your user directory onto the new boot drive.
+4. Copy everything onto the new boot drive.

-Now you need to copy your system folder and applications onto your SSD drive.
-You can’t do this by hand – there are hidden files that need to be copied, so use Carbon Copy Cloner.
-Using Carbon Copy Cloner, select your boot drive as the target Disk and then select Incremental backup:
+Now you need to copy your entire drive onto your SSD drive.
+You can’t do this by hand – there are hidden files that need to be copied, so need to make what is called a ‘Clone.’
+Apple’s built-in Disk Utility won’t do this so you will need an app like Carbon Copy Cloner or Super Duper.

 5. Reboot from the new SSD boot drive.